Secodis/TSS-WEB/README.md

 # About

 This is the official site of TSS-WEB, an open security requirement framework for web-based applications and services.
-All requirements here are based on common standards and best practices, including those from OWASP, Microsoft, NIST, SAFECode and ISO/IEC (see [related setion standards below](#related-standards)).
+All requirements here are based on common standards and best practices, including those from OWASP, Microsoft, NIST, SAFECode and ISO/IEC.

 Note that this project and its content is provided "as-is" without any guarantees.
 The information and views expressed are subject to change without notice.
 You assume all risks associated with using this content.